Do you need a comprehensive guide to help you handle all of your coronavirus travel questions? No worries, the Elliott Advocacy team has you covered.

-When Airbnb updated its coronavirus cancellation policy on March 30 to include a 100 percent refund for guests with reservations through May 31 (*updated on July 1 to cover reservations through Aug.
-15), hosts jumped for joy as well.
+When Airbnb updated its coronavirus cancellation policy on March 30 to include a 100 percent refund for guests with reservations through May 31 (*updated in Sept. to cover reservations through Oct.
+31), hosts jumped for joy as well.
 The updated policy provided financial relief for guests and hosts.
 However, soon after Airbnb announced that update, our team began receiving pleas for help from bewildered travelers who were unable to qualify.

 Michael Langlois was one of those travelers.